-Started with a nice breakfast—how I will miss these smorgasbord hotel breakfasts—and walked to the nearby Ben Thanh market, but everyone was just seeing up, so we decided to return later.
-Instead we headed in the opposite direction to Independence Palace (formerly Reunification Palace), in a large park also near the hotel.
+Started with a nice breakfast—how I will miss these smorgasbord hotel breakfasts—and walked to the nearby Ben Thanh market, but everyone was just setting up, so we decided to return later.
+Instead we headed in the opposite direction to Reunification Palace (also known as Independence Palace), in a large park also near the hotel.

-We began with viewing an exhibition in a building on the grounds, which covered, in photographs, the history of the original Norodom Palace, built by the French, until its destruction in 1962 by two rebel Vietnam Air Force pilots attempting to assassinate Ngô Đình Diệm.
+We began with viewing an exhibition in a building on the grounds.
+It covered, in photographs, the history of the original Norodom Palace, from its construction in 1873 by the French to its bombing destruction in 1962 by two rebel Vietnam Air Force pilots attempting to assassinate Ngô Đình Diệm.

 Then we walked to the new palace, built in 1966, as the heat of the day really started to kick in.
-The place was an amazing 1960s snapshot, like a James Bond villain’s lair complete with a helicopter on the roof, a goofy hang-out room with curved sofas and bars, and a bunker stuffed with period communication gear in the basement.
+The place was an amazing 1960s snapshot, like a James Bond villain’s lair complete with a helicopter on the roof, a goofy and groovy hang-out room with curved sofas and bars, and a bunker stuffed with period communication gear in the basement.
 Everything (except the basement) felt very open and airy, perfect for the climate.
 But it it did seem to be summed up by the fact that the space on the roof, specially designed by the architect as a roof for meditation, had actually been used for wild parties.

-The United States has a lot to answer for—and the war is something that should be fully covered in every US school.
+The Vietnam war is something that should be fully and honestly covered in every US school.
 That country is currently in such a mess because they persist in glorifying their own history instead of learning from it.

 It was incredibly hot, and we were exhausted mentally and physically when we left the museum.
 We had a leisurely lunch in a pretty upmarket restaurant, then went back to the hotel.

 I decided to go up to the roof and check out the ‘pool/jacuzzi’, and when I got there, the heavens had just opened and rain was pouring heavily straight down on the city in that tropical monsoon way.
-A guy in the pool stood at the edge of the drop and opened his arms out in a gesture of power, so I did the same, intoning ‘THIS PLACE IS MINE’ and we both laughed.
+A guy in the small pool stood right at the edge of the drop and opened his arms out in a gesture of power, so I did the same, intoning in a deep voice ‘THIS PLACE IS MINE’ and we both laughed.
 How ridiculously lucky we are.

-After a rest Carol and I headed out again and went to the Rex Hotel rooftop bar.
+After a rest Carol and I headed out again and walked to the Rex Hotel rooftop bar.
 This is where the US army and journalists would have their ‘5 o’clock follies’—the increasingly bullshit press briefings about the progress of the war.
-It’s also where a friend of mine played for a week with The Beatels back in 2005, and another couple of friends were here on their honeymoon at the same time.
+It’s also where a friend of mine played for a week with The Beatels (a Beatles cover band) back in 2005, and another couple of friends were here on their honeymoon at the same time.

 I had a martini, followed by a beer.
 Down below us in the square people started to gather around big video screens and horns started to blow.
 There was a big soccer game between Vietnam and the Phillipines on and everyone was out to watch it.
 Great vibe, if a bit insane with the constant horn-blowing!

 We found a restaurant in a nearby side street called The Secret Garden and had an excellent dinner.
 Later, Vietnam won 2-0.
-All night—certainly until I finally went to sleep at 1pm or so—people in the street cheered and blew horns.
+All night—well, certainly until I finally went to sleep at 1pm or so—people in the street cheered and blew horns.